cesarParra/test-data-framework/README.md

 To create a custom builder you will need to **both** extend `SObjectTestDataBuilder` and implement `ITestDataBuilder`.
-For the framework to automatically detect your custom builder it also **needs* to have a name that ends in `TestDataBuilder` (though there is a way to explicitly specify the builder to the framework, explained below):
+For the framework to automatically detect your custom builder it also **needs* to have a name that ends in `TestDataBuilder` (though there is a way to explicitly specify the builder to the framework, explained below).

+Any custom builder should start with some boilerplate code that looks as follows:

 ```apex
 @IsTest